aliciaschwabenbauer/custom-banner-web-element/README.md

 ```
 # code block
 import 'custom-banner-web-element'

 ...

 //initialize an object reference
 const ref = createRef();

 ...

-// add an event listener
+// add an event listener for whatever you want to do after accept is clicked
 const el: any = ref.current;
 el.addEventListener('on-accept', () => {
-    // callback function for whatever you want to do after accept is clicked
+    // callback function
-    setInteractionAllowed(classes.withInteraction)
-    setBannerVisible(false);
 });

 ...

 // render function in return staement(hooks)/render function with reference set from above
 <custom-banner
           ref={ref}